A practical guide to your Zendesk automation setup in 2026

 No, tools like eesel AI are designed to plug directly into your existing Zendesk account with a single click.
 They act as a smart layer, enhancing your current setup without requiring a full migration or complex implementation processes.

 Zendesk's Suite Growth and Suite Enterprise plans offer more advanced native automation features like skills-based routing and approval workflows.
-However, advanced AI features are often a separate paid add-on, which can lead to higher overall costs.
+Advanced AI features are available as add-ons, allowing teams to scale their automation capabilities as their needs evolve.

-As your company scales, purely rule-based systems become unwieldy.
-Introducing an AI layer can consolidate many complex rules into intelligent decision-making, significantly simplifying the management of your Zendesk automation setup and preventing it from becoming fragile.
+As your company scales, introducing an AI layer can help manage growing complexity by consolidating rules into intelligent decision-making.
+This simplifies the management of your Zendesk automation setup and keeps your workflows efficient.

 A basic Zendesk automation setup using native triggers and automations is primarily designed to route, prioritize, and manage tickets more efficiently.
-While it streamlines workflows, it doesn't inherently have the intelligence to understand and resolve complex customer inquiries without human intervention.
+While it streamlines workflows effectively, adding an AI layer can provide the intelligence needed to understand and resolve complex customer inquiries automatically.